aubymori/Polymerize/README.md

 - How to troubleshoot it and how to determine if it is an issue on your side
 - How to report it properly, if you cannot fix it

-Support will not be provided to users who think for themselves.
+Support will not be provided to users who cannot think for themselves.
 <!-- ^ tfw r/oldyoutubelayout -->

 ## Installation